 9. Enforce Best Practices

-Compromised and old passwords are a great way for bad actors to gain access to Salesforce metadata and data.
+Compromised and old passwords are great ways for bad actors to gain access to Salesforce metadata and data.
 Best practices dictate users update their passwords every 30-60 days and use a mixture of uppercase letters, lower case letters, numbers, and symbols.
 However, many users fail to adhere to these standards.

 A policy scanner can be used to establish repeatable rules and notify managers when these rules are broken.